-Oisin Murphy and Billy Loughnane are expected to go toe-to-toe in the race to be crowned champion jockey.
+Oisin Murphy and Billy Loughnane are going toe-to-toe in the race to be crowned champion jockey.

-Murphy (10/11) stormed to the title last year - his fifth in total - riding 143 winners and collecting more than £5m in prize money.
+Murphy (EVS) stormed to the title last year - his fifth in total - riding 143 winners and collecting more than £5m in prize money.

 (Odds will display when market is available)